Follow the Journey

 - Media interviews with local TV and local radio.

-Chicago, IL - The Surgeon General was in Chicago on December 6-8, 2011 for the first Regional Meeting on the National Prevention Strategy.
+Former Surgeon General Regina Benjamin was in Chicago on December 6-8, 2011 for the first Regional Meeting on the National Prevention Strategy.
 Over 150 people from regional offices of federal agencies, state and local government, business, community groups and communities of faith attended the meeting on December 8.

 The National Prevention Strategy was also highlighted in Chicago through: